 There’s a lot being talked about these days about the concept of high reliability organizations.
 The concept is being embraced by many hospitals throughout the United States and, arguably, for good reason.
 The principles of highly reliable organizations have direct application to first responders.
 This contribution focuses on helping you understand the overarching concept of what a high reliability organization is and how the principles might apply to us.

 HROs are entities that have developed and implemented systems that provide extraordinary consistent and extremely effective and predictable results.
 These successful systems help HROs avoid errors that could prove to be catastrophic.
 Early adopters of HRO philosophies were domains whose past failures had extremely catastrophic consequences (e.g., commercial airplane crashes and nuclear reactor meltdowns).
-Safety managers in aviation and nuclear power realized they needed to identify the weak danger signals present and take action to address the dangers and keep the system functioning and avoid a disasters.
+Safety managers in aviation and nuclear power realized they needed to identify the weak danger signals present and take action to address the dangers and keep the system functioning and avoid a disaster.

 A common thread